 Discuss the possibility of your partner taking extended paternity (or unpaid family) leave and how to financially plan for it.
 I know in many US workplaces, paternity leave is pretty much non-existent.
 I’m grateful Nick was able to take unpaid leave when I really needed the support, and in retrospect it should’ve been something we researched in advance and started financially planning for if needed.

 Q: What did you learn your 1st pregnancy that you’ll do differently?

 Prioritize postpartum care for the mother as much as care for the baby.
 Line up your postpartum support circle in advance.
 Accept help when it’s offered, and don’t be afraid to ask for help.

 - Talking to a parent or relative about coming to help for a bit postpartum, even if it’s something you’re not usually comfortable with asking.

 - Joining a local new moms support group (or virtual one), or ask your doc or birthing hospital for suggestions on local lactation support groups.

-- Looking into a hiring a night nurse a few days a week if it’s in your budget, as they are often “reserved” by expectant families a few months in advance.
+- Looking into a hiring an overnight baby night nurse a few days a week if it’s in your budget, as they are often “reserved” by expectant families a few months in advance.

 With Nori, my mom kindly offered to come help for a month (traditional Chinese postpartum care is focused on nurturing and replenishing the mother that first month), and I declined, wanting to figure things out ourselves and thinking our small condo would be too cramped.
 Boy did I change my mind the second time around!